Formlabs/foxtrot/README.md

 dual licensed as above, without any additional terms or conditions.

 ### Disclaimer
-This isn't an official Formlabs project, it is just code that happens to be owned by Formlabs.
+This isn't an official Formlabs project (experimental or otherwise), it is just code that happens to be owned by Formlabs.